easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20180417
+## renamed the file *simTAUJointDriven.slx* as *simTAUJAD.slx*
+4 signals of the system: joint angles, joint torques, TCP pose, TCP F/T

+one should be the input and the rest could be determined

+so there would be 4 files with *simTAU* as a prefix and the last 3 letters specified the input (the system was driven by this signal)

+all the other files should be named accordingly (JAD: joint angle driven)

+**TODO:** the sensor output had not been defined in this file yet

+## saved *simTAUJAD.slx* as *simTAUJTD.slx* to prioritize the model development for linmod()
+the model wanted for linmod() was JTD: joint torque driven

+flipped the I/Os for all joints with input torque and joint velocity sensing

+save this as *simTAUJTDlinmod.slx* for further development

+## used linmod() over *simTAUJTDlinmod.slx*
+the result was not satisfactory

+it automatically chose many states including the ones w.r.t the passive angles

+it also treated initial input strangely

+found another command linearize() which seemed to be more advanced and flexible

+but still states couldn't be specified

+# 20180416
+## confirmed the same convention was used for our code and the bush joint
+see [the other repo](https://github.com/easyt0re/Kinematics_Rewrite) for more details

+but I had trouble finding a simple visual demo to support this

+stopped the development of *inputSourceTCP.slx*

 # 20180411
 ## patched the rotation before the passive hook joint
 previous Simscape models didn't take into account the (90 + hookOffset) rotation at B1 and B2